igeorge1982/Gateway/README.md

 Notes on Windows:
-- mod_jk - ISAPI redirector - NSAPI redirector is available to front the IIS
+- mod_jk - ISAPI redirector - NSAPI redirector is available as connector for IIS
-- NHibernate is availabe as an object-relational mapping (ORM) solution for the Microsoft .NET platform.
+- NHibernate is available as an object-relational mapping (ORM) solution for the Microsoft .NET platform.

 Deploy:
 ----